evertonteotonio/gatling-sqs/README.md

 # gatling-sqs
 Load Testing AWS SQS Queue

-This gatling load test uses a custom gatling protocol to send mesagges in batching mode to a AWS SQS Fifo Queue.
+This gatling load test uses a custom gatling protocol to send mesagges in batching mode to a AWS SQS Fifo Queue (see aws package for details).
 For testings purposes we have a csv feeder that includes some orders data to send to sqs.

 Some parameters needed to run this test are :